Grocery Store - App Exploration

 Hey Dribbblers! 👋

-Here my full version of new exploration of a Grocery Store App.
+Here my new exploration of a Grocery Store App.
 Hope you enjoy it.
 Cheers! ✨

 Feel free to give me some feedback.